Macro Calculator — Free Daily Macronutrient Tracker

-Calculate your optimal daily intake of protein, carbs, and fats based on your body, activity level, and fitness goals.
+Calculate your ideal daily protein, carbs, and fat from your body stats, activity level, and goals.
+Get a clear macro split to hit your targets.

 Enter your details to get a personalized macronutrient breakdown.